Whoaa512/starred/README.md

 - [EutropicAI/Final2x](https://github.com/EutropicAI/Final2x) - a cross-platform image super-resolution tool
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [maccman/ai-monorepo-scaffold](https://github.com/maccman/ai-monorepo-scaffold) - A scaffold demonstrating how to use a turbo, mono repo, trpc, better auth, react, postgres and cursor ai rules.
-- [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
-Extremely fast, scalable, memory API for the AI era.
+- [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
+The Memory API for the AI era.
 - [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 - [RamiAwar/dataline](https://github.com/RamiAwar/dataline) - Chat with your data - AI data analysis and visualization on CSV, Postgres, MySQL, Snowflake, SQLite...
 - [henryhawke/mcp-titan](https://github.com/henryhawke/mcp-titan) - This tool is a cutting-edge memory engine that blends real-time learning, persistent three-tier context awareness, and seamless plug-n-play LLM integration to continuously evolve and enrich your AI’